Erregea5/SoftwareDesign/Source/CrowBackend/README.md

-download asio, Crow, Catch2, sqlite3, and sqlite3_orm include source and place include folder in dependencies for each
+download asio, Crow, Catch2, sqlite3, and sqlite3_orm include source and place include folder in dependencies for each if you're on linux you can apt install libsqlite3-dev
 ```c
 -Crow
   |